IBM-Bluemix-Docs/third-party/software-get-start.md

 Accept the [{{site.data.keyword.IBM}} Digital Provider Agreement](http://ibm.com/marketplace/workbench/qualification){: external} by completing the qualification form.

-Verify that you have a [Pay-As-You-Go or Subscription account](/docs/account?topic=account-accounts).
+Verify that you're using a Pay-As-You-Go or Subscription account.
+See [Viewing your account type](/docs/account?topic=account-account_settings#view-acct-type) for more information.

 ## Provide your company and product details
 {: #sw-company-product}